johnrieth-zz/johnrieth.github.io/policy/_posts/2018-07-19-california-https.md

 **Why I am wrong**

-I do not know that the use of Let's Encrypt will simplify and increase HTTPS adoption in the California government.
-The administrative and development costs of switching certificate issuers could cause more harm than good.
+I do not know if the use of Let's Encrypt will simplify and increase HTTPS adoption in the California government.
+The administrative and development costs of switching certificate issuers could have more costs than benefits.
 **References**

 [American Government: The HTTPS-Only Standard](https://https.cio.gov/)